 This study is a multicenter parallel, open label, superiority randomized controlled trial.
 It is impossible to blind the treatment allocation as the intervention is administered intravenously, and the control is administered orally.
 However, the primary outcome data will be objectively determined by laboratory evaluation and will be collected without bias.
-For the subjective secondary outcomes, using the Edinburgh Postpartum Depression Scale (EPDS), Quality of Life questionnaire, fatigue scale, Maternal Infant Bonding questionnaire and an adverse event form, the research nurse performing these outcome data collection will be blinded to group allocation.
-These patients' reported outcomes measures will be completed without knowledge of the group allocation with the exception of data on treatment compliance.
+For the subjective secondary outcomes, using the Edinburgh Postpartum Depression Scale (EPDS), Quality of Life questionnaire, fatigue scale, Maternal Infant Bonding questionnaire and an adverse event form, the research nurse performing data collection for these outcomes will be blinded to group allocation.
+These patients' reported outcomes measures will be completed without knowledge of the group allocation except for data on treatment compliance.
 Data on treatment compliance will be collected only after all other outcome data for the individual's visit has been completed and submitted.